OvatoToken/Ovato/README.md

     Receive some tokens from the person who introduced you to Ovato and experience firsthand how easy and secure the platform is.

   **Get Premium Earn on Everything:**
-    Build a business and earn multiple streams of revenue on all of your networks actions like buying or selling NFTs, and doing Ovato transactions.
+    Build a business and earn multiple streams of revenue on all of your networks actions like buying or selling NFTs, doing Ovato transactions, and becoming Ovato influencer .

   **Join the Movement - The DAO:**
     Discover how you can join our community and help shape it while doing charity to your local community transparently.